 Home sellers: worry reduction tips

-- The stress of too much stuff and what to do with it – Begin the thinning out process as far in advance as possible, as this is frequently the biggest stresser, and it’s more true the longer you’ve been in your home.
+- Clutter is the first real estate stress trigger!
+The stress of too much stuff and what to do with it – Begin the thinning out process as far in advance as possible, as this is frequently the biggest stresser, and it’s more true the longer you’ve been in your home.
 If you think you’ll be moving in 5 years, decide to break down the work and start now with the sorting: items to keep, items to give to family members or friends, items to donate, items to sell, items to toss.
 Maybe do one room per month, or one set of boxes in the garage per month.
 I suggest doing it one chunk at a time because you can feel a sense of accomplishment as you go, and that helps!
 Of course, if you don’t have the luxury of going at your own pace and you needed things packed yesterday there are resources to help you, such as professional packers or estate sales companies.
 Needing help is perfectly normal, and getting it can be a major stress reliever!

 - Hire well – Hiring a good Realtor is just as true for sellers, if not more so, since your listing agent will give you guidance on what to do to get ready for the market that will give you the best bang for your buck.
 If you feel assured that you are getting good guidance, you will feel confident throughout the transaction.
 A good agent will make sure you understand what’s happening, keep an open line of communication to field your questions, and make sure you’re on-track with your schedule.